Tutorial 1: First steps

 Warning

 Be careful when running this code as it will delete any and all information in the corpus.
-For smaller corpora such as the one presented here, the time to set up is not huge, but for larger corpora this can result in several hours worth of time to reimport and re-enrich the corpus.
+For smaller corpora such as the one presented here, set up time is not huge, but for larger corpora this can result in several hours worth of time to re-import and re-enrich the corpus.

 Testing some simple queries